 Individual: Send a paper title, 300-word abstract and a 100-word bio.

-Pre-constituted panels (3 or 4 speakers): Send a panel title, 300-word abstracts and 100-word bios for each paper and author.
+Pre-constituted panels (3 to 5 speakers): Send a panel title, 300-word abstract for each presentation and 100-word bio for each author.

-The cost of the conference is 75 euros for researchers and university professors and 30 euros for postgraduate students.
+The cost of the conference is 75 euros for researchers and university professors and 30 euros for postgraduate students and participants.

-Payment may be done once a proposal has been accepted until the first day of the conference through an online registration platform that will be available after the proposals evaluation period.
+Payment may be done once a proposal has been accepted until September 10th 2018, through an online registration platform that will be available after the proposals evaluation period.